 5. Be smarter than your competitors.

-Niche software businesses have a bigger chance of conversion compared to those who market to a wider audience because they cater to a smaller group of people whose needs are being met effectively.
+Niche software businesses have a bigger chance of conversion compared to those that market to a wider audience because they cater to a smaller group of people whose needs are being met effectively.
 Having this in mind, it may not be wise to aim to go head-to-head against big software companies in the market.
 Focusing on your current niche will allow you to build your own network of followers and loyal clients.

 6. Give your marketing approaches a personal touch.